tdsacilowski/hashi-demo/README.md

 ## Requirements

+### AWS Credentials

-A deliberate decision was made to not utilize any [Atlas](https://atlas.hashicorp.com/) functionality in this project.
+A deliberate decision was made to not utilize any [Atlas] functionality in this project.
 Instead, we are building all artifacts locally.
 As such, only the following environment variables are required:

 ```
 AWS_ACCESS_KEY_ID